kevinhendricks/KindleUnpack/README.md

             two different parts: the first being the older MobiPocket format ebook parts and the second being an epub-like structure that can be edited using Sigil

-The KindleUnpack program currently requires Python 2.7.X to function properly.
-But work is underway to create a version that will work on both Python 2.7.X and Python 3.4.X or later.
+The KindleUnpack program requires Python 2.7.X or Python 3.4 or later to function properly.

-On Windows machines we strongly recommend you install the free version of ActiveState's Active Python 2.7.X or later as it properly installs all of the required parts including the tk widget kit and updates the system path on Windows machines.
+On Windows machines we strongly recommend you install the free version of ActiveState's Active Python 2.7.X or 3.4.X or later as it properly installs all of the required parts including the tk widget kit and updates the system path on Windows machines.
 The official installer from python.org sometimes does not properly handle this for Windows machines.

 On Mac OS X 10.6.X and later and almost all recent Linux versions, the required version of Python is already installed as part of the official OS installation so Mac OS X and